-Waking up early is natural to me and this day was no different, I woke up early and went for a stroll at about 5:30 am, sun was out and the atmosphere at Kaza felt hospitable after visiting the temple beside the main road I felt bored so came back only to lay on the bed in wait for nomads to rise.
+Waking up early is natural to me and this day was no different, I went for a stroll at about 5:30 am, sun was out and the atmosphere at Kaza felt hospitable.
+After visiting the temple beside the main road I felt bored so came back only to lie on the bed in wait for nomads to rise.

-We had to make a quick stop at Puh (I think) as the rain gods were interested in cleaning the valley.
-It was colder and we stopped at some construction shed where a nice officer offered all of us hot tea in lieu of talks most hill folks enjoy we also thank them for the tea.
+We had to make a quick stop at Puh to put on rain gear as the rain gods were interested in cleaning the valley.
+We stopped at some construction shed where a nice officer offered all of us hot tea in lieu of talks most hill folks enjoy we also thank them for the tea.

 We pressed forward to Powari, the scenery afterwards now had a typical Himachal tune to it, it seems that we had entered the Kinnaur region.
 Just ahead of myself was Sid and a little further was Jatin.
 We stopped for petrol at Ribba, Jatin went on ahead to ask for a local motorcycle engineer but to no avail.
 He was really busy in a game of gully cricket.

 Rest of the path afterwards is again hazy in my memory till we reached near Karcham I remember our encounter with an engineering marvel there.
 On the side of the road, there was water coming out of a mountain going over the road in a concrete channel to fall over into the river down below.
 The sound it made was deafening.
 This region had a major hydro project under development.

 It was about 6:40 pm and we still had technically about 5 hours and nearly 220 km of drive left to Shimla and yes at this point all the young guns consider this quite feasible.